Known limitations for using a PostgreSQL database as a source include:

 In order to replicate data for new tables, you must use the

 pglogical.replication_set_add_table command to add

 To learn more about DDL replication while the migration is in

 Database Migration Service migrates only tables with primary keys.
 Any tables on the source PostgreSQL database without primary key constraints won't be migrated.
 For these tables, Database Migration Service will migrate only the table schema.

-last_value) on the new Cloud SQL destination might vary from the source
+The SEQUENCE states (for example, last_value) on the new Cloud SQL destination might vary from the source SEQUENCE states.

 Database Migration Service doesn't support migrating from read replicas that are in recovery mode.

 Database Migration Service doesn't support AWS RDS sources where the AWS SCT extension pack is applied.